Winfield High School (West Virginia)

 Winfield High School is a high school located on the banks of the Kanawha River in Winfield, West Virginia.
-The community is a rural town, located halfway between Huntington and Charleston, and the school is in Putnam County Schools.
+The community is a rural town, located halfway between Huntington and Charleston, and the school is in the Putnam County Schools school district.

 Winfield High School is the newest of the four high schools in Putnam County.
 The school mascot is The General and official school colors are Green and White, with Black also commonly used.
-The school yearly houses about 850 students.
+The school yearly houses about 800 students.

 The current building opened in 1980, prior to that what is currently Winfield Middle School housed students in grades 6-12.
 Winfield High underwent major expansion in 2006 to compensate for the extreme overcrowding of the school and to update many of the facilities.
 The 6 million dollar project was completed in the fall of 2007.
 A New Additional Gymnasium and Updates of the various seating were finished in 2012.
 After several years at the Class AA, Winfield was reclassified as a Class AAA school by the WVSSAC in the fall of 2008.
 Winfield also competed as a Class A school until the late 60's, giving them the unusual distinction of being a member of all three classes during their history.
 Winfield is a member of the Mountain State Athletic Conference (MSAC).